-- (1) Holdings, as the sole holder of the 100 outstanding shares of Class B common stock, is entitled to the number of votes equal to the number of IBG LLC membership interests held by it at any given time.
-The Class B common stock has approximately 75.5% of the voting power of the Company, which percentage will decrease proportionately to the extent that Holdings owns a smaller percentage of IBG LLC.
-Except as otherwise provided by law or our amended and restated certificate of incorporation, shares of common stock and the Class B common stock vote together as a single class. - (2) The amount includes 24,811 shares issued by the Company and held by IBG LLC to be distributed to eligible persons who participate in one or more promotions that are designed to attract new customers to the Company's brokerage platform, increase assets held with the Company's brokerage business and enhance customer loyalty. - (3) Mr. Thomas Peterffy, through his indirect ownership of the voting membership interests in Holdings, beneficially owns all of the outstanding shares of Class B common stock. - (4) The amounts in the table include the issued and vested portion of the stock awards that were granted to Messrs.
-Earl Nemser, Milan Galik and Paul J. Brody and Dr. Thomas A.J.
-Frank under the Stock Incentive Plan and shares acquired through dividend reinvestment plans, less any shares withheld for income tax purposes or sold through open market transactions.
+- percentage will decrease proportionately to the extent that Holdings owns a smaller percentage of IBG LLC.
+Except as otherwise provided by law or our amended and restated certificate of incorporation, shares of common stock and the Class B common stock vote together as a single class. - (2) The amount includes 21,915 shares issued by the Company and held by IBG LLC to be distributed to eligible persons who participate in one or more promotions that are designed to attract new customers to the Company's brokerage platform, increase assets held with the Company's brokerage business and enhance customer loyalty. - (3) Mr. Thomas Peterffy, through his indirect ownership of the voting membership interests in Holdings, beneficially owns all of the outstanding shares of Class B common stock. - (4) The amounts in the table include the issued and vested portion of the stock awards that were granted to Messrs.
+Nemser, Galik, Brody and Dr. Frank under the Stock Incentive Plan and shares acquired through dividend reinvestment plans, less any shares withheld for income tax purposes or sold through open market transactions.
 Please refer to the Outstanding Stock Awards at Fiscal Year End Table for a vesting schedule of each of these grants.
 Also included are shares which will vest within 60 days of the filing of this Proxy Statement:

 Shares Beneficially Owned Stock Awards Vesting Within 60 Days Total shares

-Earl H. Nemser 73,527 12,513 86,040
+Earl H. Nemser 57,312 14,344 71,656

-Milan Galik 775,442 126,208 901,650
+Milan Galik 845,378 136,085 981,463

-Paul J. Brody 550,223 53,122 603,345
+Paul J. Brody 580,943 51,859 632,802

-Thomas A. J. Frank 0 20,124 20,124
+Thomas A. J. Frank 13,111 19,745 32,856

-\ Represents total shares beneficially owned as defined by rule 13d-3(d)(1) of the 1934 Securities Exchange Act.
+^{} Represents total shares beneficially owned as defined by rule 13d-3(d)(1) of the 1934 Securities Exchange Act.